Sealab 2020: Episodes

-Parody
+Parody follow-up

-Sealab 2020 was parodied by the Cartoon Network Adult Swim show Sealab 2021 from 2000 to 2005.
+Sealab 2020 was parodied by the Cartoon Network/Adult Swim show Sealab 2021, which aired from December 21, 2000 to April 24, 2005.

 Home media

-On May 22, 2012, Warner Archive released Sealab 2020: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On May 22, 2012, Warner Archive released Sealab 2020: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 Although promoted as 'The Complete Series', the DVD consists only of the thirteen aired episodes and does not include Episodes 14 and 15 that were unaired.
 This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 The pilot episode "Deep Threat" is included in the Warner Bros.
 Saturday Morning Cartoons: 1970s Vol. 2 DVD set.

 Print media

 The fanzine Lancelot Link Fan World, published by Cornell Kimball, often covered Sealab 2020.